houhashv/particle_Filter/README.md

 this is a partical filter implementation in python Intelligent Robotics Systems
 Exercise 2: Particle Filter

-Lecturer: Armin Biess, Ph.D.
-Due date: 9.5.2019
-Monte Carlo Localization of a mobile robot using landmarks [100 pts] Consider a planar robot with three DOFs x = (x, y, θ) operating in a world of size 100 × 100.
+Monte Carlo Localization of a mobile robot using landmarks Consider a planar robot with three DOFs x = (x, y, θ) operating in a world of size 100 × 100.
 The world includes four landmarks at m = {(20, 20),(80, 80),(20, 80),(80, 20)} , as shown in the figure
 The robot can take two motor commands, a turn movement command u1,(u1 ∈ [0, 2π)) and a forward movement command u2 (u2 > 0).
 The deterministic motion model of the robot is given by θ
 0 = θ + u1 ,
 x